oncomouse/citation-langserver/README.md

 Configure `citation-langserver` as you would any other LSP in your text editor of choice.

-For instance, using [CoC](https://github.com/neoclide/coc.nvim) in vim, you might add the following to your `coc-settings.json` file:
+For instance, using [CoC](https://github.com/neoclide/coc.nvim) in Vim, you might add the following to your `coc-settings.json` file:

 ```json
   "languageserver": {